Commercial Loan Officer I - West Main

 The following physical activities described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions and expectations.

-While performing the functions of this job, the employee is continuously required to talk or hear; regularly required to sit; occasionally required to stand, walk, use hands to finger, handle, or feel, reach with hands and arms, stoop, kneel, crouch, or crawl.
-The employee must occasionally lift and/or move up to 50 pounds.
-Specific vision abilities required by this job include close vision.
+While performing the functions of this job, the employee is regularly required to sit, talk or hear; frequently required to use hands to finger, handle, or feel; and occasionally required to stand, walk.
+The employee must occasionally lift and/or move up to 10 pounds.